Find out what you need to do when the landlord changes during a tenancy.

 If the property is sold

-If the property is being sold with the existing tenants, the new owners will take over as the new landlord.
-Whether it’s a periodic tenancy or fixed-term tenancy, the terms and tenancy agreement will remain.
+If the property is being sold with the existing tenants in place, the new owners will take over as the landlord.
+The tenancy agreement and its terms remain the same, whether it is a periodic or fixed-term tenancy.

-If the landlord decides on selling the property, the landlord must give written notice to the tenant as soon as practicable.
+If the landlord decides to sell the property, written notice must be given to the tenant as soon as practicable.

 The current property owner/landlord can sell the property with a requirement for the property to be vacant if the buyer wants it vacant.
 Find out when and how much notice the landlord must give the tenants to end a periodic tenancy.